Right of First Refusal in Utah Parenting Plans Dustin February 23, 2026

 Right of First Refusal in Utah Parenting Plans

-This guide explains how the right of first refusal fits into Utah custody agreements and parenting plan clauses, what Utah law says about the preference for parental care, and what practical details families should include to reduce future disputes.
+This guide explains how the right of first refusal fits into Utah custody agreements and parenting plan clauses, what practical details families should include, and how parents can reduce future disputes with clearer court-order language.

 The right of first refusal in a parenting plan is a rule that says: if a parent cannot personally care for the child during that parent’s scheduled time, that parent must first offer the other parent a chance to care for the child before using a babysitter or other non-parent caregiver.